 A male employee ordinarily pays 15s.
 8d. and a female employee 13s.
 2d. per week, although note that a married women can elect to pay only 7d. per week to cover industrial injuries benefits.
 Boys under 18 pay 10s.
 1d. and girls 8s.
 5d. per week.
-Persons over 18 who are contracted out of the graduated pension scheme pay a higher flat rate insurance contribution of 18s.
-Id. (men), 14s.
-8d. (women).
+Persons over 18 who are contracted out of the graduated pension scheme pay a higher flat rate insurance contributions